DennisOrszulak/Stanford-CS193P-Notes/README.md

 scrollview example 2

-* When the image is on the screen, fetch the image (expensive task in viewDidAppear trick)
+* When the image is on the screen, fetch the image (expensive task in `viewDidAppear` trick)

 scrollview example 3

 * Drag to link the UIScrollView to code and add it as a sub view of the image.
-* Set the min and max zoom and set the delegate to .self (you also have to make delegate after the class)
+* Set the min and max zoom and set the delegate to `.self` (you also have to make delegate after the class)
-* Then set the zoom area to the image using ‘viewForZooming()’
+* Then set the zoom area to the image using `viewForZooming()`

 scrollview example 4